Your browser is unsupported

 International Student Funding & Documentation Requirements

-(Unfortunately, we also are not able to advise the student on any private lenders that work with international students.)
+Unfortunately, we are not able to advise the student on any private lenders that work with international students.

 Compensation plan – UIC Advanced Education Specialty Program in Orthodontics provides the below compensation plan for eligible students as follows: